xrdocs/ncs5500/_tutorials/bgp-evpn-irb-configuration.md

 </pre>
 </div>

-Now, we will configure the BVI-10 for subnet 10.0.0.0/24 on Leaf-1 and Leaf-2 under VRF 10.
+Now, we will configure the BVI-10 on Leaf-1 and Leaf-2 under VRF 10.
 The BVI will serve as the Distributed Anycast GW for subnet 10.0.0.0/24.
 Make sure the BVI IP address and MAC address are identical on Leaf-1 and Leaf-2.

 <div class="highlighter-rouge">
 <pre class="highlight">